All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - The Reveal: He is actually the legendary gladiator Kyros, who fought 3000 battles without taking a single hit.

-- Rollerblade Good: His only leg is fitted with this, to aid in his movement.
+- Rollerblade Good: His only toy leg has a rollerblade to aid in his movement.
+It helps him into making quick attacks.

 - Secret Relationship: He and Scarlett faked her death and married in secret due to the scandal that would be created of them being together.
 It didn't stay secret for long as the citizens figured it out quickly, but they pretended otherwise out of respect for them and their reasons.